Sundar2k4/ancient-gallery/README.md

 - 📜 **Artifact Display**: View a gallery of ancient artifacts with images and descriptions.
 - 🔍 **Detailed Artifact Information**: Click on an artifact to access more detailed information about its history and origin.
+- ➕ **Add New Artifacts**: Users can now add their own artifacts through a simple form interface.
 - 🖼️ **Appealing Interface**: The website features a clean and responsive design, optimized for a seamless user experience.
 - 💾 **MongoDB Integration**: All artifact data, including images and descriptions, is stored in a MongoDB database.
 - 🛠️ **MERN Stack**: Built using MongoDB, Express, React, and Node.js for a scalable web application.